 Natural gas markets

-Natural gas is a major fuel source, accounting for almost 23 per cent of total energy consumed in 2011-2012, the third highest after oil and coal.
+Natural gas is a major fuel source in our nation, the third highest after oil and coal.
 It is used widely across the economy, from power stations for electricity generation to factories for manufacturing and homes for heating and cooking.

 Unlike electricity, there is not a national wholesale market for gas.
 Most gas is traded bilaterally via long term contracts.
 Gas producers sell to large gas purchasers – energy retailers and large industrial gas users.
 They are linked together by pipelines that connect gas fields to gas consumers.
 Pipeline operators sell capacity on gas pipelines, which transmit gas long distances at high pressure.
 Distribution businesses deliver gas locally on lower pressure systems.